freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-a-typical-workday-and-tasks/task-105.md

 # --description--

-"Regularly" means doing something often or at set intervals, like every week or month.
-"Every year" means once a year or annually.
+`Regularly` means doing something often or at set intervals, like every week or month. `Every year` means once a year or annually.

 In jobs, some tasks or training might happen regularly or every year.
-For example, "We clean the equipment regularly" or "The team has a retreat every year."
+For example, `We clean the equipment regularly` or `The team has a retreat every year.`

 # --question--

 ## --text--

-What do 'regularly' and 'every year' mean?
+What do `regularly` and `every year` mean?

 ## --answers--